 3 VARIATIONS OF HOMEMADE MINESTRONE SOUP:

-Easy minestrone soup is one of those super simple one pot meals.
-So comforting, hearty, filling and always hits the spot on a chilly day.
+Just throw in a bunch of your favorite vegetables and you’ve got a simple one pot recipe.
+So comforting, filling and always hits the spot on a chilly day.

-Minestrone soup is one of those recipes that is easy to customize.
-This simple recipe is loaded with tons of healthy vegetables like:
+The great thing about any soup recipe is how easy it is to customize.
+This easy minestrone soup recipe is loaded with tons of healthy vegetables like:

 And, it’s loaded with plant-based protein like:

-- Start off by chopping all of your vegetables.
+- CHOP VEGGIES: Start by chopping all of your vegetables.
 Soup is a great way to get rid of any leftover veggies you have in your fridge as well.
-Or, if you’re in a pinch, your local grocery store may also sell prechopped veggies just for soup.
+Or, if you’re in a pinch, your local grocery store may also sell prechopped vegetables just for soup.

-- Next, heat up some olive oil in a large heavy bottomed pot or dutch oven.
-Add onions, garlic, carrots and celery and saute for about 4 minutes, or until vegetables are slightly softened.
+- COOK VEGETABLES: Heat the olive oil in a large heavy bottomed pot or dutch oven over medium heat.
+Add onions, garlic, carrots and celery.
+Saute for about 4 minutes, or until vegetables are slightly softened.

-- Add basil, oregano, thyme, diced tomatoes, tomato paste, bay leaves, vegetable broth, zucchini and both of the beans.
+- ADD FLAVOR AND AROMATICS: Throw in basil, oregano, thyme, diced tomatoes, tomato paste, bay leaves, vegetable broth, zucchini and both of the beans.
 Add just enough water to cover the vegetables.

-- Bring soup to a boil, then reduce heat and allow to simmer for 20-25 minutes.
-Stir in the pasta and and cook for another 10 minutes, or until pasta is cooked.
+- SIMMER THE SOUP: Bring soup to a boil, then reduce heat then simmer for 20-25 minutes.
+Stir in uncooked pasta and and cook for another 10 minutes, or until pasta is al dente.

-- Stir in the spinach until wilted then season with balsamic vinegar and additional salt and pepper as needed.
+- Toss in spinach & cook until wilted.
+Season with balsamic vinegar and additional salt and pepper as needed.

-- Serve warm with bread and top with Parmesan cheese and garnish with parsley if desired.
+- SERVE: Serve warm with bread and top with Parmesan cheese and garnish with parsley if desired.